Chhoa/Brain-Segmentation-Project/README.md

 - looks for the nifty files that weren't run before with MALPEM (i.e., checks if their results already exist in the corresponding _Seg_MALPEM_ directory)

-- runs the code for those nifty files only and spits outputs to _Seg_MALPEM_ in each corresponding subdirectory (MALPEM writes its outputs by creating a subfolder named after the original file with time and date at the end)
+- runs the code for those nifty files only and spits outputs to _Seg_MALPEM_ in each corresponding subdirectory (MALPEM writes its outputs by creating a subfolder named after the original file with time and date when the segmentations were created)

 ## Step 4